Lex specialis

 The doctrine ordinarily comes into play with regard to the construction of earlier-enacted specific legislation when more general legislation is later passed.
-However, under the "lex posterior derogat legi priori" doctrine, lex specialis be applied such that the younger specific law overrides the older general law.
+However, under the "lex posterior derogat legi priori" doctrine, lex specialis would be applied such that the younger specific law overrides the older general law.

 It can be assumed that the legislators planned to override the previous legislation.
 There is also a view that conflicts of norms should be avoided by a systematic interpretation.
 The principle also applies to construction of a body of law or single piece of legislation that contains both specific and general provisions.